mrelemerson/log4js-kafka/README.md

 ## Options
 * type: log4js-kafka
-* clienteId: project ID
+* clientId: project ID
-* brokers: Kafka instances
+* brokers: kafka instances
-* topic: Topics are used to organize data
+* topic: the topic to send
+* DL4K=0: (environment variable) disable the fakfa appender and use the console instead
+  * DL4K=0 node server.js

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.